menegax/SENG302-Organ-Donation-Management-System/doc/definition_of_done/story_definition_of_pending.md

 - All **todo**'s are removed
 - **JavaDoc** added to appropriate methods and attributes
 - **Design decisions** documented
+- A demo has been created and posted for the story, if applicable

 ##### Testing
 - **Unit tests** implemented where necessary